-- Executive Summary, including the business environment in which the Company, operates, a discussion of regulation, weather, competition and other factors that affect the business, Transformation Plan update, and other significant events that are important to understanding the results of operations and financial condition; - Results of operations for years ending December 31, 2019 and December 31, 2018, including an explanation of significant differences between the periods in the specific line items of NRG's Consolidated Statements of Operations; - Financial condition addressing credit ratings, liquidity position, sources and uses of cash, capital resources and requirements, commitments, and off-balance sheet arrangements; and - Critical accounting policies that are most important to both the portrayal of the Company's financial condition and results of operations, and require management's most difficult, subjective or complex judgments.
+- Executive Summary, including the business environment in which the Company, operates, a discussion of regulation, weather, competition and other factors that affect the business, Transformation Plan update, and other significant events that are important to understanding the results of operations and financial condition; - Results of operations, including an explanation of significant differences between the periods in the specific line items of NRG's Consolidated Statements of Operations; - Financial condition addressing credit ratings, liquidity position, sources and uses of cash, capital resources and requirements, commitments, and off-balance sheet arrangements; and - Critical accounting policies that are most important to both the portrayal of the Company's financial condition and results of operations, and require management's most difficult, subjective or complex judgments.

-As you read this discussion and analysis, refer to NRG's Consolidated Statements of Operations to this Form 10-K, which presents the results of the Company's operations for the years ended December 31, 2019 and 2018, and also refer to Item 1 to this Form 10-K for more detailed discussion about the Company's business.
-A discussion and analysis of fiscal year 2017 may be found in Part II, Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations of the Annual Report on Form 10-K for the fiscal year ended December 31, 2018.
+As you read this discussion and analysis, refer to Item 15 - Consolidated Statements of Operations, which presents the results of the Company's operations for the years ended December 31, 2019, 2018 and 2017, and also refer to Item 1 - Business for more detailed discussion about the Company's business.